Disneyland Area Hotel Reviews & Rankings

 Total Score: 23

-If money were no issue, this would be the #1 hotel on this list.
+If money were no issue, this would be the #1 hotel.
 Location is the obvious selling point, with a dedicated entrance into Disney California Adventure.
-For me, it’s the Craftsman style that is the bigger selling point, with tons of well-done details beyond the grandiose lobby.
-This is one of the absolute nicest Disney hotels in the world, and is even nicer now thanks to the completion much-needed room refurbishment.
+Themed design and luxuriousness is another huge selling point, as the Grand Californian is one of the nicest Disney hotels in the world.
 This is our top pick for high-rollers or anyone wanting the ultimate in Disney luxury.
 Read and see more in our full Disney’s Grand Californian Hotel & Spa Review

 Pros: Private park entrance to Disney California Adventure; lavish Californian design